 For support, contact Stephanie Nolasco at firstname.lastname@example.org.

 Sometimes when we experience behavior that is bias, we are unsure if it is a Title IX violation, and that is okay.
-There are many supports at Westminster to address bias behavior, including the Bias Education and Response Team.
+There are many supports at Westminster to address bias behavior, including the Bias Education and Support team.
 If you experience bias that you think may be a Title IX violation, you can submit a Title IX Report Form as well as a Bias Report Form.

 External Title IX Resources

 If this is an emergency or there is an immediate threat, contact Campus Patrol at 801.832.2525 or call 911 directly.
 If you need to file a Title IX report with Westminster, do not call/email the Title IX Office or office staff; fill out the Title IX Reporting Form.